ssdeanx/vibe-check-mcp-server/README.md

 - 🔄 **Tunnel vision**: Your agent gets stuck in one approach, unable to see alternatives
 - 📈 **Scope creep**: Simple tasks gradually evolve into enterprise-scale solutions
 - 🔌 **Overengineering**: Adding layers of abstraction to problems that don't need them
+- 📊 **Overthinking**: Your agent spends too much time reasoning about a problem, unable to see the bigger picture
 - ❓ **Misalignment**: Solving an adjacent but different problem than the one you asked for
+- 🤔 **Misunderstanding**: Misinterpreting the user's intent or requirements
+- 🤯 **Miscommunication**: Miscommunication between the user and the agent

 ## Features: Metacognitive Oversight Tools